Dishes With Dad

 Instructions

-• Add the mayonnaise, dijon mustard, cider vinegar, milk, sugar, celery, seed, salt, and pepper to a small bowl and whisk until smooth.
+• Make the dressing: Add the mayonnaise, milk, Dijon mustard, apple cider vinegar, sugar, celery seed, salt, and pepper to a small bowl and whisk until smooth.

 Nutrition